Google Calendar

 Delete Integration

 The Google Calendar integration can be deleted like all other integrations.
-Once the deletion is triggered, all integration info including the service account with the key will be deleted immediately & permanently from Suger.
+Once the deletion is triggered, all integration info including the OAuth access and refresh tokens will be deleted immediately & permanently from Suger.
 No time window or methods to recover.